p0017/Mapping-Mining-Areas/README.md

 # Mapping Mining Areas in the Tropics

-This repository provides instructions for creating a panel dataset of tropical mining areas using state-of-the-art semantic segmentation techniques, following our [study](https://www.kuschnig.eu/files/wp_mapping-mines_wip.pdf):
+This repository provides instructions for creating a panel dataset of tropical mining areas using state-of-the-art semantic segmentation techniques, following our [study](https://doi.org/10.1038/s41893-025-01668-9):

 <details>
   <summary>
-    Sepin, P., Vashold, L., and Kuschnig N. (2025): Mapping Mining Areas in the Tropics from 2016–2024.
-R&R at Nature Sustainability.
+    Sepin, P., Vashold, L., and Kuschnig N. (2025): Mapping Mining Areas in the Tropics from 2016 to 2024.
+Nature Sustainability.
   </summary>
-  Mining provides crucial materials for the global economy and the climate transition, but can have severe environmental and social impacts.
-Current analyses of these impacts are limited by a lack of data on mining activity, particularly in the regions most affected.
-In this paper, we present a novel panel dataset mapping mining sites along the tropical belt from 2016 to 2024.
-Our approach uses a machine learning model, trained on over 25,000 mining polygons from the literature, to automatically segment mining areas in high-resolution (<5 m) satellite imagery.
-The dataset maps over 145,000 mining polygons covering an average area of 65,000 km² annually, with an accuracy of 87.7% and precision of 84.1%.
+  Mining provides crucial materials for the global economy and the energy transition but can have severe environmental and social impacts.
+Available analyses of these impacts are limited by a lack of data on mining activity, particularly in the regions most affected.
+Here we present a detailed panel dataset mapping mining sites along the tropical belt from 2016 to 2024.
+Our approach uses a machine learning model, trained on over 25,000 mining polygons from the literature, to automatically segment mining areas with high-resolution (<5 m) satellite imagery.
+The dataset maps over 147,000 mining polygons that cover an average area of 66,400 km2 annually, with an accuracy of 87.7% and precision of 84.1%.
-  Our approach allows for accurate, precise, and consistent delineation, and can be scaled to new locations and periods.
-The dataset enables detailed analyses of local environmental, social, and economic impacts of mining in regions where conventional data is scarce or incomplete.
+    Our approach allows accurate, precise and consistent delineation and can be scaled to other locations and periods.
+The dataset enables detailed analyses of local environmental, societal and economic impacts of mining in regions where conventional data are scarce or incomplete.
 </details>

 <p align="center">